chrisreddington/hugo-community/exampleSite/content/groups/azure-thames-valley/_index.en.md

 #####
 # Please do not remove or change the below front matter.
 #####
-layout: "single" # This is used to make sure that the /layouts/groups/single.html template is used, and is an override for hugo
+layout: "multi-group-single" # This is used to make sure that the /layouts/groups/single.html template is used, and is an override for hugo
 show_tabs: false # This is used to prevent this page from showing up in the "Tabs" view in the /layout/groups/single.html template
 ---